sdiehl/kaleidoscope/tutorial.md

 ```

 Next emit the expression for the condition, then compare that value to zero to get a truth value as a 1-bit
 (i.e. bool) value.
-We end this entry block by emitting the conditional branch that chooses between them the
+We end this entry block by emitting the conditional branch that chooses between the
 two cases.

 ```haskell